 The premiums offered through the plan we chose are tiered based on age range.
 As an example, a single person 25 years or younger would pay €530,00 per year.
 An individual between the ages of 26-45 would pay €980,00 per year and someone between 46-55 would pay €1.092,00 per year.
 Annual premiums cap at €1.967,00 for anyone 66 or older.
 There are other plans that are less expensive and more expensive depending on need and preference.

 Our Insurance Coverage statement was accepted and our policy was retroactively dated to begin on February 1 to show no break in coverage.
 Premiums are paid annually and renew on January 1 of each year.
-The next step will be to cancel the EDP medical plan we signed up for a few weeks ago.
+The next step will be to cancel the EDP medical plan we signed up for a few weeks ago (which we subsequently learned wasn’t possible – it was a year-long contract).

 Obviously, we haven’t had the chance to use the insurance yet, but I’ll be happy to let you know how things go when we do.
 I’ll be interested to see if our experiences are as positive as those of Kevin and Carolyn.
 Stay tuned; I’m pretty sure it won’t be long before I fall down again and need a doctor. 😦